Nine Radio: Macquarie Broadcasting (1938–2015)

 In July 1938 Sir Hugh Denison announced a further expansion and reorganisation of the company as the Macquarie Broadcasting Service with a capital of A£250,000.
 The board consisted of Sir Hugh as chairman, Frederick Daniell as executive director, and George Millar as secretary; other founding directors were R. E. Denison, N. L. Shaw, C. Don Service, and S. S. Crick.
 H. G. Horner of 2GB, and C. V. Stevenson of 2UE were appointed advisory directors on broadcasting and technical matters respectively.
 George Anderson of 2GZ was appointed network sales manager.
 Affiliated stations in the new network were 2CA Canberra; 2GB and 2UE Sydney; 2WL South Coast; 2HR Hunter River; 3AW Melbourne; 3HA Hamilton; 3TR Sale; 3SH Swan Hill; 4BH Brisbane; 5DN Adelaide; 5RM Renmark; 6PR Perth; 6KG Kalgoorlie.
 Head office was at Savoy House, 29 Bligh Street, Sydney, and the Melbourne office at 37 Queen Street.

 The new company purchased the worldwide transcription business of 2GB and BSA and placed under the direction of Frederick Daniell, with sales managed by Clive Ogilvy and Grace Gibson.
 The BSA Players were reorganised as the Macquarie Players, with their recording studios "Macquarie Productions" at Pagewood and at 296 Pitt Street and 29 Bligh Street.
 Contracted actors included James Raglan, Lou Vernon, Peter Finch, Betty Suttor and Harry Dearth.
-The company became a major shareholder in Australian and New Zealand Theatres, Ltd., which had taken over the entertainment business J. C. Williamson, Ltd., and in Broadcast Enterprises, Ltd., of London.
+The company became a major shareholder in Australian and New Zealand Theatres, which had taken over the entertainment business JC Williamson's, and in Broadcast Enterprises of London.
 The Radio Theatre Guild was taken over as an organisation for training and developing talent.
 The record production, cutting and pressing business Featuradio was purchased and reorganised as Australian Record Company under management of Charles H. Gendle.

+During the 1950s, the Macquarie Broadcasting Service and 2GB Radio awarded the Macquarie Awards for theatrical performances.

 From inception and until the early 1960s, the network was renowned for its high quality productions of variety programs, quizzes, dramas and serials.
 Most of these programs originated from Sydney.
 One of the most important Macquarie drama series was The General Motors Hour, 15 episodes of which can be accessed online.

 As well as being heard on all of the network's affiliates, right across the country, many Macquarie programs were also syndicated to non-network stations.
 With the coming of television in 1956, the radio audience for these types of programs dropped.
 Macquarie stations solved the problem by quickly increasing their news, talk, commentary and current affairs content.